bubbl/SimpleGoogleAlarmClock/README.md

 or to run it in background:
 <code>> nohup python wakeup.py &</code>
 * To add alarm at specific time/date, just head to Google Calendar and create an Event with phrase **wake** in the title.
 The phrase can be easily changed in the config file.

-#### Todo
-Clean up the code.

-Seriously!
-It is a mess.

-My excuse?
-These are my first few lines of Python, ever. ;)